o355/PyWeather/README.md

 If you have Git, and you'd prefer to clone over PyWeather from Git, you've got your options.

 Doing `git clone https://github.com/o355/pyweather.git` will clone PyWeather into your current folder.
-Add `--depth=1` to the end if you want Git to create a folder in which PyWeather is stored in.
+From testing, doing this should put PyWeather into a folder called "pyweather", but I'm not 100% sure.
+Use the option `--depth=1` as a precaution.

 If you want to have the latest stable version (0.5), you can checkout to the release branch, by doing `git checkout v0.5-beta`.